biankatpas/bovespa-etl-pipeline/README.md

 - Data Transformation: Implementation of transformations like numerical aggregation, column renaming, and date calculations.
 - Cataloging & Querying: Automatic cataloging with AWS Glue and querying capabilities via AWS Athena.

+# Setup

+1. Create a Virtual Environment

+Open your terminal in the repository's root, then run:

+`python -m venv env`

+2. Activate the Virtual Environment

+`source env/bin/activate`

+3. Install the Requirements

+`pip install -r requirements.txt`

 # Usage
 - Extract Data: Run the extraction process to retrieve data from the B3 website.
 - Ingestion and Trigger: Upload data to the S3 bucket to trigger the Lambda function.